Turtle Mountain College

 Tribal land-grant college in Belcourt, North Dakota, U.S.

-Turtle Mountain Community College (TMCC) is a private tribal land-grant community college in Belcourt, North Dakota.
+Turtle Mountain College is a private tribal land-grant college in Belcourt, North Dakota.
 It is located 10 mi from the Canada–US border in Turtle Mountain, the north central portion of North Dakota.
 In 2012, TMCC's enrollment was 630 full- and part-time certificate and degree-seeking students.

 History

 TMCC was founded by the Turtle Mountain Band of Chippewa Indians in 1972.
 TMCC was chartered to the Turtle Mountain Band of Chippewa Indians in November, 1972.
 In 1994, the college was designated a land-grant college alongside 31 other tribal colleges.

+In 2025, the institution's name changed from Turtle Mountain Community College to Turtle Mountain College.

+Wanda Parisien became the college's president in May 2025, after serving as interim president for eight months.

+In November 2025, the college announced a $22 million gift from philanthropist MacKenzie Scott, its largest ever private donation.